momokun/timbangan-rn/README.md

 # Timbangan with React Native

-This is just tutorial for using [Victory Native](https://github.com/FormidableLabs/victory-native)
+This is example project for using [Victory Native](https://github.com/FormidableLabs/victory-native)